code-lab-org/nost-tools/docs/source/operators_guide/modules/localBroker.rst

 If a list of options or commands is not displayed, then `installing Docker Compose directly <https://docs.docker.com/compose/install/>`_ may be necessary.

 To begin setting up a broker, clone the Solace git repository for the `solace-single-docker-compose <https://github.com/SolaceLabs/solace-single-docker-compose>`_.
 By cloning this repository, any updates made by Solace can be easily integrated to ensure broker compliance.
 Alternatively, the `PubSubStandard_singleNode.yml <https://github.com/SolaceLabs/solace-single-docker-compose/blob/37cba15c4ee6a2ce402c699a93560f4a14335e75/template/PubSubStandard_singleNode.yml>`_ file can be downloaded directly for local use, but without the benefit of syncing to the managed git repository.
-Open an elevated command prompt (NOTE: had issues with elevated Anaconda prompt) and change directories to the location of this :obj:`.yml` and enter the following:
+Open an elevated command prompt and change directories to the location of this :obj:`.yml` and enter the following:

 .. code-block:: console

-	> docker-compose -f PubSubStandard_singleNode.yml up -d
+	>>> docker-compose -f PubSubStandard_singleNode.yml up -d
 	[+] Running 2/2
 	- Volume "template-storage-group"	Created							##.#s
 	- Container pubSubStandardSingleNode	Started							##.#s